jannis-baum/Vivify/README.md

 - run `./configure <install_dir>`
 - run `make install`

+> [!TIP]
+> If you are having trouble building Vivify, or you'd like more detailed build
+> instructions, see our [CONTRIBUTING](docs/CONTRIBUTING.md) page

 ## Get help

 Is something not working or do you have any questions?
 [Start a